aosabook/500lines/objmodel/objmodel.markdown

 one of the core differences between Smalltalk, Ruby, and JavaScript on the one hand and Python and Lua on the other hand.

-The method-based model has the calling of methods as the primitive operation of program execution:
+The method-based model has the method-calling as the primitive of program execution:

 ```python
 result = obj.f(arg1, arg2)